chaostoolkit-incubator/chaostoolkit-opentracing/README.md

 ### Declare within the settings

-You may also declare the control to be applied to all experiments by declaring the control from within the [Chaos Toolkit settings file][ctksettings]:
+You may also declare the control to be applied to all experiments by declaring the control from within the [Chaos Toolkit settings file][ctksettings].
+In that case, you do not need to set the configuration or the controls at the experiment level and the control will be applied to every experiments you run.

 ```yaml
 controls: